facebookexperimental/conjugate_estimators/README.md

     n_modified = num_bits_per_label * n

-The reason for the num_bits_per_label formula is that the rg formula is increasingly unstable when the mean of sensitivity and specificity approaches 0.5 (the max entropy value).
+The reason for the num_bits_per_label formula is that the rg formula is increasingly unstable when the mean of sensitivity and specificity approaches 0.5 (the max entropy value) and the rg denominator approaches 0.
 The rg formula is maximally stable when sensitivity = specificity = 1, which is the case when labels are perfectly accurate.
 Therefore, we want the CI derived from the Beta distribution to grow wider as (sensitivity + specificity)/2 approeaches 0.5.